Oliver-BE/transit-gdp-project/README.md

 Also known as Vehicle Revenue Miles.
 It is defined by the FTA as: "The miles that vehicles are scheduled to or actually travel while in revenue service.""

 **passenger_miles**
+Defined by the FTA as: "The cumulative sum of the distances ridden by each passenger."

 **`passenger_trips`**
 Also known as Unlinked Passenger Trips.
 It is defined by the FTA as: "The number of passengers who board public transportation vehicles.
 Passengers are counted each time they board vehicles no matter how many vehicles they use to travel from their origin to their destination."